Szymx95/rfc/content/docs/rfcs/24/README.md

 In open p2p protocol there is an issue with voting off-chain as there is much room for malicious peers to only include votes that support their case when submitting votes to chain.

-Proposed solution is to agregate votes over waku and allow users to submit votes to smart contract that aren't already submitted.
+Proposed solution is to aggregate votes over waku and allow users to submit votes to smart contract that aren't already submitted.

 # Smart contract

 Voting should be finalized on chain so that the finished vote is immutable.
-Becouse of that, smart contract needs to be deployed.
+Because of that, smart contract needs to be deployed.
 When votes are submitted smart contract has to verify what votes are properly signed and that sender has correct amount of SNT.
-When Vote is verified the amount of SNT voted on specific room by specific sender is saved on chain.
+When Vote is verified the amount of SNT voted on specific topic by specific sender is saved on chain.

 ## Double voting